-The science of treating consumers of modern news media like what they, for practical purposes, are; to whit, near-passive objects of surveillance and control.
-Relying on peoples’ rationality and/or agency to get things done has a poor track record in recent history.
+The science of treating consumers of as near-passive objects of surveillance and control.
+Skinnerian human behaviour control, limbic consumerism.
+This is a powerful strategy.
+Relying on peoples’ rationality and/or agency to get things done has a less auspicious track record.

-You should read this next one before you blame someone (especially a millenial, especially if you are not a millenial) for having no attention span, then take a deep look into your soul.
+Recommended reading before blaming someone for having no attention span.
 Michael Schulson, if the internet is addictive, why don’t we regulate it?

 As a consultant to Silicon Valley startups, Eyal helps his clients mimic what he calls the ‘narcotic-like properties’ of sites such as Facebook and Pinterest.
 His goal, Eyal told Business Insider, is to get users ‘continuing through the same basic cycle.
 Forever and ever.’